amffej/RoboND/README.md

 ![alt text][image_2]

 From the virtual environment we can easily distinguish between navigable terrain and obstacles due to the color of each.
-Navigable terrain is much lighter than obstacles such was rocks and mountains.
+Navigable terrain is much lighter than obstacles such as rocks and mountains.
 We can use color threshold techniques to extract the navigable regions. `color_threshold` is used to set threshold intensity limit on a Red, Green and Blue.
-This then outputs the result of the threshing which looks like the image below:
+This then outputs the result of the thresholding which looks like the image below:

 ![alt text][image_3]